How to write kick-ass copy

 So short sentences and shorter words help people understand more clearly what you do – and how you can help them better.

-Rule of thumb: if an 11-year-old can’t understand what you’re on about, simplify it till they can. (actually, I typed, “you’re pitching it too high” then changed it to “simplify it till they can” – see?).
+Rule of thumb: write so an 11-year-old can understand it.
 If you don’t have an 11-year-old handy, try this free readability checker.
-(This piece scored spot-on for 11-12-year-olds, but then I’m a girlie swot).
+(This piece scored spot-on for 11-12-year-olds, yay!).

 3. Not writing for your reader.
 This one is crucial.
-Most business owners write the copy they, their peers or colleagues understand (although I’ve had business owners who didn’t even understand their own stuff when I read it back to them and asked them what on earth it meant!).
+Most business owners write the copy they, their peers or colleagues understand (although I’ve had business owners who didn’t even understand their own stuff when I read it back to them!).

 Think about the end reader and what they want to know.

-Don’t tell them how amazing you or your product is – they actually don’t care – tell them how you or it will improve their lives.
+Don’t tell them how amazing you or your product is – they don’t care – tell them how you can improve their lives.